domestia-mods/domestia-vendor-choice/README.md

 - Works as a 27-slot storage container.
 - The Vendor Safe automatically remembers its owner when placed.
 - The owner can rename or label the Vendor Safe using an anvil.
+- The owner name and custom label are displayed directly on the block.
 - Only the owner can access the contents of the Vendor Safe.
 - Other players cannot break the Vendor Safe.
 - Operators can break another player’s Vendor Safe for administrative recovery, but they do not receive its contents.